ritog/logistic_map_nn/README.md

+# Learning Logistic Map with Deep Neural Networks

-# Code for "Non-Linear Dynamics Through Linear Algebraic Lenses: Attempting to Learn the Trajectories of the Logistic Map with Artificial Neural Networks"
+## Code for "Non-Linear Dynamics Through Linear Algebraic Lenses: Attempting to Learn the Trajectories of the Logistic Map with Artificial Neural Networks"

 by Ritobrata Ghosh (April, 2023)

-_(Code for the Master's Thesis of Ritobrata Ghosh)
+_(Code for the Master's Thesis of Ritobrata Ghosh)_

 ___